ifiptm/annual-report/README.md

 # Annual Report

-This repository contains the annual report of the Working Group.
-The idea is to write most, if not all, the content of the annual report in a Github flavour Markdown and have Pandoc to compile it to a deliverable PDF.
-The compilation should run as a continuous integration workflow.
+This repository contains the template of the annual report of the Working Group.
+Most, if not all, the content of the annual report is written in a Github flavour Markdown while Pandoc is used to compile it to a deliverable PDF.
+The compilation can be run as a workflow but also using `pandoc.sh` in the root of this repository.